Who This Is For

 Communication Archival

-Every email Skyp generates is logged and stored — supporting SEC Rule 17a-4 recordkeeping requirements and FINRA's books and records obligations.
+Every email Skyp generates is logged and stored.
+This supports SEC Rule 17a-4 recordkeeping requirements and FINRA's books and records obligations.
 Your compliance team can search, retrieve, and review communications without relying on individual reps to maintain their own records.

 Four Personas We Serve in Financial Services

 Each financial services sub-vertical has distinct regulatory constraints, buying processes, and language that generic outreach gets wrong.
-Skyp builds persona-specific outreach playbooks for each — with AI that writes every email from scratch using enrichment data specific to the recipient's role, firm, and regulatory environment.
+Skyp builds persona-specific outreach playbooks for each.
+The AI writes every email from scratch using enrichment data specific to the recipient's role, firm, and regulatory environment.

 How AI Personalization Works Within Regulatory Constraints